loteixeira/loteixeira.github.com/_posts/test/2013-02-16-array-vs-vector.md

 Thus, I decided to make a test (in fact it's a boxe fight) to check how much time each class takes to execute basic container operations.<br>

-Five operations were tested for both classes:
+Five operations are tested for both classes:
 * push;
 * access;
 * pop;